 Is it difficult to clean the stylus, and what do I need for it?

-No, it’s not difficult to clean the stylus.
-But unfortunately, many people think you can’t touch the needle tip because it might permanently damage your vinyl.
-The truth is that touching the needle tip will not cause any severe harm to your record or stylus.
+To be honest, it’s not difficult to clean a stylus.
+Many people think you can’t touch the needle tip because it might permanently damage your vinyl, but the truth is that touching the needle tip will not cause any severe harm to your record or stylus.

 In what ways can I clean a stylus on the turntable?

-Since the stylus requires very careful and gentle treatment, mistakes can happen at any time.
-Therefore, it is essential to be careful while cleaning the stylus and take proper measures for this purpose.
-When you feel that your stylus needs some cleaning, there are different ways to clean it:
+Since this component requires careful and gentle treatment, mistakes can happen at any time.
+Therefore, it is essential to be careful and cautious while cleaning the needle and take proper measures for this purpose.
+There are some different ways to clean it properly:

 Cleaning with a brush

-This way should be adopted when you doubt that your stylus needs very careful treatment.
-This way, the process is relatively superficial and doesn’t require much time.
-For this purpose, you can grasp a brush with soft bristles and clean the stylus in a circular motion all over its length from bottom to top.
+You can only use this method if you realize that the stylus doesn’t need much care at this point because this method is pretty superficial.
+For this purpose, you can grab a brush with soft bristles and clean the stylus in a circular motion all over its length from bottom to top.
+Such a procedure will not take much time.

 Cleaning with isopropyl alcohol

-This process requires a bit more care and attention.
-First, you should take an isopropyl alcohol swab and soak it in the fluid, then clean your stylus with this swab very carefully from bottom to top, in a circular motion.
+Cleaning a turntable needle with isopropyl alcohol requires a bit more care and attention.
+Firstly, you should take an isopropyl alcohol swab and soak it in the fluid, then clean your stylus with this swab very carefully from bottom to top, in a circular motion as well.

 Cleaning with a cartridge cleaner

-If you have one of those cartridge cleaners at home, this is the best way to clean your stylus.
-First, you should take the cleaner and attach it to your turntable’s tonearm.
-After that, you should place it gently on top of your cartridge’s body and press a lever that helps release fluid on top of the needle.
-The fluid will contact the stylus and remove all the dirt particles.
+This, honestly, is the best way to clean your stylus.
+To conduct it, you should take the cleaner and attach it to your turntable’s tonearm.
+After that, gently place it on top of your cartridge’s body and press a lever that helps release fluid on top of the needle.
+This fluid will contact the stylus and remove all the dirt particles from it.

 Cleaning with a stylus cleaning fluid

-You can also use a special brush to clean your stylus; you will find one at any record store for this purpose.
+Moreover, you can use a special brush to clean your stylus; you can find one at any record store for this purpose.
 Such brushes are very soft and gentle to your record player’s needle, so they are always preferable to the alternative methods.

 How to avoid damage when cleaning a stylus on the turntable?

-One more step is to get a good quality stylus brush and ensure that you do not apply too much force when removing any dust or dirt.
+Also, a good quality stylus brush is important, and you should ensure that you do not apply too much force when removing any dust or dirt.
+As you can see, it’s pretty simple.
+Keep your turntable clean, and it will serve you for many years to come.